I thought I would start this post with a disclaimer: These are my tips for people travelling in Europe based on my experience as an Australian.

 Smoking laws are different

 I think the biggest one for me was that many restaurants still allow smoking indoors in certain areas - and smoking in public places such as train stations (and the Colosseum) is completely normal.
 It’s something to consider if you are sensitive to smoke or just don't like marinating in it over dinner.
 Of particular note is Greece - which doesn't seem to observe any rules regarding where you can and can't smoke.

 The European train system is incredibly good - we've almost exclusively used it on both our trips and love it.
 You can book ahead online - which I do recommend if you don't speak the language - and it is always very affordable.

 Plus travelling via train through Europe is visually stunning I'm pretty certain Mike and I spent the whole time doing heart eye emojis as we pressed our faces against the windows when we passed through Switzerland.

 Normally around 7-8.
 This was one we struggled with, Mike and I are morning people so we would normally get up around 7, have breakfast and then head out for the day.
 So by 6 we were starving and would have to head out for dinner.
 I love participating the routines of a country and it made us feel a lot less like tourists when we pushed ourselves and waited until later to head out for dinner.
 It also gave us very flimsy excuses to eat afternoon tea.

 Food Service is relaxed

 Food forms a large part of the culture of Europe - it's something to be enjoyed; preferably with loved ones and with no rush.
-This is reflected in the food service which is a lot slower than it is in many Western countries; so expect to wait for a while between your entree and your main.
+This is reflected in the food service, which is a lot slower than it is in many Western countries.
 This isn't bad service; it's just a different attitude to how long a meal should take.
 It can initially take a bit of getting used to but by the end I really enjoyed the slower pace - it feels more like how meals should be.